-- Use and develop a range of approaches to coiled basketry techniques.
+- Use and develop a range of approaches to the basketry techniques listed above.

 - Use an extensive (and sometimes experimental) range of materials.

-- Demonstrate knowledge and understanding of the potential of these techniques.
+- Expand your knowledge of basketry, demonstrating an understanding of the potential of techniques.

-- Use these skills and research to plan and make a finished piece of work of your choice, or a portfolio collection of samples
+- Use these skills and research to plan and make a finished piece of work of your choice or, a portfolio of samples.

 What level is the course and do I need any particular skills?

-This course would also be of interest to students with a textile background - coiled basketry has a lot of references
+This course will also be of interest to students with a textile background as these techniques have references to

 How will I be taught, and will there be any work outside the class?

-You will be taught using a mix of demonstrations together with verbal explanations by the tutor and handouts to
+You will be taught using a mixture of demonstrations together with verbal explanations by the tutor with handouts

-technique.
-There will also be a short slide shows illustrating work by makers working with a variety of materials and a range of scales to put this basketry technique into a worldwide context within contemporary basketry.
+to support this.You will also have opportunities to observe and handle samples and examples of work made using these techniques.
+There will also be a short slide show illustrating work by makers working with a variety of materials and a range of scales to put these basketry techniques into a worldwide context within contemporary basketry.